yewstack/yew/docs/concepts/router.md

 #### Specifying query parameters when navigating

 In order to specify query parameters when navigating to a new route, use `yew_router::push_route_with_query` function.
-It uses `serde` to serialize the parameters into query string for the URL.
+It uses `serde` to serialize the parameters into query string for the URL so any type that implements `Serialize` can be passed.
+In its simplest form this is just a `HashMap` containing string pairs.

 #### Obtaining query parameters for current route